Guides

 What to know

-For kids sunscreen, start with exact SPF, mineral active ingredients, EWG or similar source evidence, fragrance flags, water-resistance context, and official Amazon offer data before a product becomes a public pick.
+For kids sunscreen, start with exact SPF, mineral active ingredients, EWG or similar sources, fragrance flags, water-resistance context, and approved Amazon data before a product appears as a pick.

 Why you can check my work

-Clean Mom Finds review checklistChecked for source signals and exact-product caveats, careful lower-concern claims language, affiliate disclosure and Amazon handoff placement.
-This page weighs EWG Skin Deep, MADE SAFE, SkinSAFE.Last content update: May 18, 2026
+Clean Mom Finds review checklistChecked for sources and exact-product checks, careful wording, affiliate disclosure and Amazon link placement.
+This page weighs EWG Skin Deep, MADE SAFE, SkinSAFE.Last content update: Jun 13, 2026

 What to check first